 So those are my 2013 goals for now.
 Short and laughably simple, but both chosen because they’re doable, they’ll have benefits on more than one level, and neither is something I do now.
 (Or rather the snooze button is something I do too often.)

 This year, I want more sleep at the start of the night, and enough time to write.
 What about you?
 What do you want out of life this year?
 What steps are you going to take to get it?

 World building is a familiar concept to writers and many readers of science fiction and fantasy.
 Writers from C.J.
 Cherryh to Marion Zimmer Bradley have written about the importance of pulling your readers into the world of a book, and the works of Tolkien are a primer for building an alternate world.

-Historical romance is not in the business of building completely new worlds (that would be for the Fantasy, Futuristic and Paranormal members of the Romance Writers of America), but historical romance writers still have to draw our readers in, so that they can feel themselves inside the story, wearing crinolines or a hoop skirt or a toga, traveling the high seas in a pirate ship or taking the air in Hyde Park on horseback.
+Historical romance is not in the business of building completely new worlds (that would be for the Fantasy, Futuristic and Paranormal members of the Romance Writers of America), but historical romance writers still have to draw our readers in, so that they can feel themselves inside the story, wearing crinolines or a hoop skirt or a toga, traveling the high seas in a pirate ship or taking the air in on horseback.

 World building, whether for sci fi, fantasy or historical writing, works best when the writer has done his or her homework.
 When building a world from scratch, that includes notebooks covering geography, history, languages, customs, religious or spiritual beliefs, the presence or absence of magic, and on and on.
 Lots of work!

 Historical romance writers have it easier in that we can research times past to find out about the world our characters are going to inhabit.
 We also have giant binders full of information, of course.
 We just have to research existing knowledge, using the best research material we can find.